 Graduate school is an opportunity to gain specialized knowledge and skills in a particular discipline.
 The application process for graduate school can be complex, so it is important to conduct effective research regarding your options and allow time to prepare all materials.
 The Student Professional Development Center provides support to students throughout the graduate school process, from exploring program options to applying and interviewing for opportunities.
-To schedule an appointment, call 336-278-6538.
+Log into the Elon Job Network EJN to schedule an appointment.

 Should I apply?

 Going to graduate school is a big decision—one that should not be made lightly and should be made for the right reasons.
 Your decision should be based on many things, the most important of which is good research.
 If you are still in the “thinking about it” stages, in addition to gathering all the information you can, consider meeting with your academic advisor or with an advisor in the SPDC.

 Successfully applying to graduate school takes time and preparation.
 You should begin the graduate school process during their junior year in order to consider best programs to apply to, prepare for taking admissions exams, complete applications, write personal statements, and obtain references.